Arachnid: Phylogeny

 The phylogenetic relationships among the main subdivisions of arthropods have been the subject of considerable research and dispute for many years.
-A consensus emerged from about 2010 onwards, based on both morphological and molecular evidence; extant (living) arthropods are a monophyletic group and are divided into three main clades: chelicerates (including arachnids), pancrustaceans (the paraphyletic crustaceans plus insects and their allies), and myriapods (centipedes, millipedes and allies).
+A consensus emerged from about 2010 onward, based on both morphological and molecular evidence; extant (living) arthropods are a monophyletic group and are divided into three main clades: chelicerates (including arachnids), pancrustaceans (the paraphyletic crustaceans plus insects and their allies), and myriapods (centipedes, millipedes and allies).
 The three groups are related as shown in the cladogram below.
 Including fossil taxa does not fundamentally alter this view, although it introduces some additional basal groups.

 The extant chelicerates comprise two marine groups: Sea spiders and horseshoe crabs, and the terrestrial arachnids.
 These have been thought to be related as shown below.
 (Pycnogonida (sea spiders) may be excluded from the chelicerates, which are then identified as the group labelled "Euchelicerata".)
 However, a 2019 analysis nests horseshoe crabs (Xiphosura) deeply within Arachnida.

 Discovering relationships within the arachnids has proven difficult As of March 2016, with successive studies producing different results.
 A study in 2014, based on the largest set of molecular data to date, concluded that there were systematic conflicts in the phylogenetic information, particularly affecting the orders Acariformes, Parasitiformes, and Pseudoscorpiones, which have had much faster evolutionary rates.
 Analyses of the data using sets of genes with different evolutionary rates produced mutually incompatible phylogenetic trees.
 The authors favoured relationships shown by more slowly evolving genes, which demonstrated the monophyly of Chelicerata, Euchelicerata, and Arachnida, as well as of some clades within the arachnids.
 The diagram below summarizes their conclusions, based largely on the 200 most slowly evolving genes; dashed lines represent uncertain placements.